pniewiejski/react-redux-realworld-example-app/instruction/INSTRUCTION.md

 ## Exercise 8 - Add `Editor.container`

-The goal is the same as in the previous exercise.
+Goal: the same as in the previous exercise.

 1. Create `Article.container.js` file and move all redux-related stuff there.
 2. Pass necessary props.